mvolkmann/blog/src/flutter.md

 The iOS Simulator does not support a camera, so apps that require camera access must be run on iOS devices.

-### camera Library
+### camera Plugin

-The {% aTargetBlank "https://pub.dev/packages/camera", "camera" %} library
+The {% aTargetBlank "https://pub.dev/packages/camera", "camera" %} plugin
 in pub.dev provides access to device cameras in Android, iOS, and the web.
 It does not provide access to device photo libraries.
 See this excellent {% aTargetBlank "https://docs.flutter.dev/cookbook/plugins/picture-using-camera",
-"cookbook page" %} for step-by-step instructions on using the "camera" library, including example code.
+"cookbook page" %} for step-by-step instructions on using the "camera" plugin, including example code.

-While the "camera" library is popular, it is not nearly as easy to use or as full-featured as the {% aTargetBlank "https://pub.dev/packages/image_picker", "image_picker" %} library which is described in the next section.
+While the "camera" plugin is popular, it is not nearly as easy to use or as full-featured as the {% aTargetBlank "https://pub.dev/packages/image_picker", "image_picker" %} plugin which is described in the next section.

-To use the "camara" library:
+To use the "camara" plugin:

 1. Add the following dependencies in `pubspec.yaml`:`